 This post may contain affiliate links.
 If you click through and make a purchase, I may receive a small commission at no extra cost to you.
 You can find my full disclosure page here.

-I made the decision to launch my freelance career after visiting Gina Horkey’s website over the summer.
+I made the decision to launch my freelance career after visiting Gina Horkey’s website over the summer of 2015.
 I don’t even know how I got to her page.

 But I’m thankful I did!

 She offers great free content, and after spending a couple of hours reading, I just KNEW this was what I wanted.
 I really was positive I could make money by writing for other people and businesses.

 When I realized that I was actually making good progress on my new career, I made the decision to legally start my business.